whosonfirst/go-whosonfirst-index/README.md

 ## Important

+This package is no longer maintained.

+### Version "2"

+Version "2" of this package was short-lived and quickly replaced by [whosonfirst/go-whosonfirst-iterate](https://github.com/whosonfirst/go-whosonfirst-iterate).
+You should use that instead.

+### Version "1"

-This is a "version 2" release and is backwards incompatible with previous versions of this package.
-If you need to use the older version specify it as follows in your `go.mod` file:
+If you need to use the original "v1" package you specify it as follows in your `go.mod` file:

 ```
 require (